 - July 2014: Buoy Mooring Review – Consultation Outcomes & Recommendations, GCWA

-- July 2014: Buoy Moorings – of Mooring Infrastructure Technology, RPS APASA Pty Ltd
+- July 2014: Buoy Moorings – Review of Mooring Infrastructure Technology, RPS APASA Pty Ltd

 Buoy Mooring Areas

-There are three types of buoy mooring areas:
+There are 3 types of buoy mooring areas:

-- Category 1 areas are managed and controlled by mooring managers, through agreements with GCWA.
-The Southern Broadwater mooring area near Sundale Bridge is a declared Category 1 area.
+- Category 1 areas that are managed and controlled by mooring managers through agreements with GCWA.
+The Southern Broadwater mooring area near Sundale Bridge is a defined Category 1 area.

-- Category 2 areas are considered to be a higher risk for marine safety, environmental or navigational reasons.
-There are currently no defined Category 2 areas in the Gold Coast waterway.
+- Category 2 areas that are considered higher-risk for marine safety, environmental or navigational reasons.
+There are currently no defined Category 2 areas in Gold Coast waterways.

-- Category 3 areas are all other mooring areas in Gold Coast waterways.
+- Category 3 areas that are all other mooring areas in Gold Coast waterways.

 Buoy Mooring Maps

-There are 13 buoy mooring areas in regions of Gold Coast waters.
+There are 13 buoy mooring areas across Gold Coast waters:

-All moorings that are established in the Moreton Bay Marine Park must be an environmentally friendly mooring (EFM), in accordance with the requirements of Marine Parks legislation.
+All new buoy moorings established within the Moreton Bay Marine Park must be EFMs, consistent with the requirements of marine parks legislation.

-Further, the establishment of buoy moorings within the Moreton Bay Marine Park is strictly monitored and controlled and all moorings must be installed within Designated Mooring Area (DMAs) approved by the Department of National Parks, Sport and Racing.
+Please remember the establishment of buoy moorings within the Moreton Bay Marine Park is strictly monitored and controlled.
+Buoy moorings must only be established within designated mooring areas (DMAs) approved by the Department of Environment and Science.

 Buoy Mooring Types